MileHacker Logo

 Dining & Tipping

-It's not customary to tip in local eateries or warungs.
+It's not customary to tip someone in local eateries or warungs.
 Upscale restaurants may include a service charge.

 Practices